jondos/jondobrowser-build/projects/tor-browser/Bundle-Data/mac-sandbox/README.txt

 Follow these steps to use the sandbox profiles:

-1. Copy this folder ("Sandboxed Tor Browser") to a local drive, but do not put it in /Applications.
+1. Copy this folder ("Sandboxed JonDoBrowser") to a local drive, but do not put it in /Applications.
-2. Copy the TorBrowser app into your "Sandboxed Tor Browser" folder.
+2. Copy the JonDoBrowser app into your "Sandboxed JonDoBrowser" folder.
 3. Open Terminal.
 4. Run start-tor-with-sandbox and wait for Tor bootstrapping to finish.
 5. Run start-browser-with-sandbox.